oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 Previously, even after users requested that their data be deleted, organizations could remove it from public access and keep it somewhere hidden; however, the GDPR mandates that "officially" deleted data must be deleted everywhere.
 Organizations must ensure that they monitor data to delete it properly from all resources as needed.

-Data purge functionality [implementation](https://success.outsystems.com/Documentation/Best_Practices/Architecture/Data_Purging) will likely require some modification to your database schema so that you can identify data to mark for deletion, per user requests, and data to purge due to staleness.
-A `LastUpdatedDate` and `IsDeleted` column in your data table can be useful in identifying either type of data.
+Implementing [data purge functionality](https://success.outsystems.com/Documentation/Best_Practices/Architecture/Data_Purging) will likely require some modification to your database schema so that you can identify data to mark for deletion, per user requests, and data to purge due to staleness.
+Using `last_updated_date` and `is_deleted` columns in your data table can be useful in identifying either type of data.

-### Refactoring DB schemas
+### Refactoring database schemas

 Data purge functionality may involve refactoring [database (DB) schemas](https://en.wikipedia.org/wiki/Database_schema) to add columns noting when a resource was created or whether it was deleted.
 These columns can be used to automate data purges based on whether the data has been held longer than needed, for instance.